florianbrinkmann/schlicht/readme.md

 ## Changelog

-### 1.4.2 - 20.02.2019
+### 2.0.0 - 20.02.2019

 #### Changed
 * Use flexbox again for styling of columns and galleries.
-* Only allow normal font size for paragraph blocks (the other options had no styling anyway).
+* Only allow normal font size for paragraph blocks.

 #### Removed
-* Solid style from pullquote block (was not styled anyway).
+* Solid style from pullquote block.

 #### Fixed
 * Added missing styles for media text and file block.